aaronhma/algorithms/math/algebra/binary-exponentiation/README.md

 }
 ```

 The second approach accomplishes the same task without recursion.
 It computes all the powers in a loop, and multiplies the ones with the corresponding set bit in $n$.
-Although the complexity of both approaches is identical, this approach will be faster in practice since we have the overhead of the recursive calls.
+Although the complexity of both approaches is identical, this approach will be faster in practice since we won't have the overhead of the recursive calls.

 $$x^n = \begin{cases}
 1 &\text{if } n == 0 \\